Updated May 1, 2026

 Stay visible while riding.

-Additionally, there are independent rearview radars available for purchase (separate from e-bike) that can be installed on e-bike.
+Additionally, there are independent rearview radars available for purchase (separate from e-bike) that can be installed on an e-bike.
 These radars can sense and alert riders of vehicles approaching from behind.

 How old does a child have to be to ride an e-bike?